 I appreciate your ability to split hairs, and I have never claimed to be a biologist.
 Not killing prenatal children really only requires common sense, not science, but I will entertain your question.

 I have never claimed that an embryo required unique DNA from any other human being to argue for personhood.
 My point has always been that because an embryo has different DNA than his or her mother, he or she cannot be another organ belonging to the mother.
 I have only made this point because some less educated abortion advocates claim that prenatal children are no different than their mother’s liver or kidneys.
-Pointing out that a zygote has unique DNA from his or her mother whereas her organs contain only her DNA illustrates this difference.
-It also highlights the fact that an embryo is a living human being that will eventually develop into adulthood, not just a ‘clump of cells’.
+Pointing out that a zygote has unique DNA from his or her mother, whereas her organs contain only her DNA, illustrates this difference.
+It also highlights the fact that an embryo is a living human being that will eventually develop into an adult.

 To further split hairs with you, research published in the American Journal of Human Genetics in 2008, determined that monozygotic twins do possess differences in their DNA due to copy-number variation.